IrishLuck1/CyberSec/README.md

 JumpBox 10.0.0.4/16
 ```

-### Summary of Access Policies / Firewall Rules in the table below.
+### Summary of Access Policies / Firewall Rules in the tables below.
 | RedTeamSG DMZ ______________________________________________________________ |
 |----------------------------------------------------------------------------- |